Rent & Utilities

 KCHA's payment standards define the highest amount we will pay each month to help a tenant with rent.
 They are based on current average market rent rates for the King County area.

 If a tenant chooses a unit that rents at or below the standard, they pay 28 percent of their monthly income toward rent and utilities.
 If a tenant chooses a unit that rents above the standard, they also pay the full amount for rent that exceeds the standard.
 Tenants may not move into a unit where rent and utilities cost more than 40 percent of their monthly income.

 If a tenant pays for utilities, KCHA also provides them with a monthly energy assistance supplement.
 This amount is based on an average utility rate for the King County area.
 Tenants receive it as a credit to their total monthly payment.
 They must pay for any utility costs above the supplement amount.

 Our payment standards depend on two factors: the number of bedrooms in the home and where it is located within King County.
 Use the lookup tool below to see the standards that apply to a given ZIP code.
-You may also view the full list of tiers by ZIP code (PDF, 6.9 MB).
-These standards took effect January 1, 2017 and remain in place today.
+You may also view the full list of tiers by ZIP code (PDF).
+These standards took effect Dec.
+1, 2017 and remain in place today.